magifranquesa/S2BAVG/README.md

 If you use this repository, please cite the following article:

-Jon Gonzalez-Ibarzabala, J., Bastarrika A., Stehman S., Stroppiana D., and Franquesa M. (2025) **S2BAVG: A Global Sentinel-2 Grid for Burned Area Product Validation**.
+Gonzalez-Ibarzabala, J., Bastarrika A., Stehman S., Stroppiana D., and Franquesa M. (2025) **S2BAVG: A Global Sentinel-2 Grid for Burned Area Product Validation**.
 *Journal* (submitted).